palantir/bulldozer/README.md

 ## Deployment

-`bulldozer` is easy to deploy in your own environment as it has no dependencies other than GitHub.
+bulldozer is easy to deploy in your own environment as it has no dependencies other than GitHub.
 It is also safe to run multiple instances of the server, making it a good fit for container schedulers like Nomad or Kubernetes.

 We provide both a Docker container and a binary distribution of the server.
-A sample configuration file is provided at `var/conf/bulldozer.yml`.
+A sample configuration file is provided at `config/bulldozer.example.yml`.
 We recommend deploying the application behind a reverse proxy or load balancer that terminates TLS connections.

 ### GitHub App Configuration

-`bulldozer` requires the following permissions as a GitHub app:
+bulldozer requires the following permissions as a GitHub app:

 * Repository Admin - read-only
 * Repository Contents - read & write